 The route then follows the TRT over the top of 10,338 foot Relay Peak, the highest point on the walk.
 The TRT eventually crosses Highway 267 near Brockway Summit and the R2A route soon leaves the TRT to descend to the tiny town of Carnelian Bay on the shore of Lake Tahoe.
 Various Forest Service and other trails then lead back up into the mountains and eventually to the Highway 89 bridge across the Truckee River.

-As an important note, in the Granite Chief Wilderness, at a fork we took the signposted left hand Tevis Trail option instead of staying on the PCT.
-We do not recommend this; although a bit shorter than staying on the PCT/ADT, the route has not been maintained for many years.
-This trail was difficult to follow and required crossing the upper reaches of the Middle Fork American River in a very wet meadow.
-James inadvertently stepped into a vegetation-hidden sinkhole filled with water and was soaked up to his waist.
-Our recommended alternative is to stay on the PCT as continues north from the Tevis Trail junction.
-This is marked on our Caltopo map.
+Note that in the Granite Chief Wilderness, at a fork we took the signposted left hand Tevis Trail option instead of staying on the PCT.
+We do not recommend this; although a bit shorter than staying on the Pacific Crest Trail/American Discovery Trail, the Tevis Trail option has not been maintained for many years.
+The trail was difficult to follow and required crossing the upper reaches of the Middle Fork American River in a very wet meadow.
+James inadvertently stepped into a water-filled vegetation-hidden sinkhole and was soaked up to his waist.
+We recommend staying on the PCT as continues north from the Tevis Trail junction.
+This junction is marked on our Caltopo map.

 The R2A continues westward, often on the top of long ridges with sweeping views.
 There are several significant canyons that must be crossed, requiring long descents and equally long ascents.
 Eventually the trail joins descends to the Middle Fork of the American River and follows its canyon downhill to an altitude of 560 feet before a short final climb up to Auburn.

-For those who want to extend this hike, we have mapped an additional 60 miles of walking from Auburn to Sacramento.
-The route follows trails along the American River below Auburn.
+For those who want to extend this hike, we have mapped an additional 60 miles of walking from Auburn to Sacramento following trails along the American River.
 Much of this section is above Folsom Lake, a large reservoir where water levels are managed for irrigation purposes.
 Below Folsom, the route follows the American River Bike Trail, a mostly paved multi-use recreational path, down to the junction of the American and Sacramento Rivers.
 Since this route is in a much more populated area, finding campsites may be more difficult

 With very few exceptions the entire route is on well-maintained trails.
 There were only a few short places where the trail routing was slightly ambiguous; using our CalTopo map should eliminate any confusion at those points.
 Brush was trimmed back and there were few blow-downs to climb over.
 In many places the trail was rocky and loose underfoot.
 We calculated that the R2A gains about 210 feet per mile if walking westbound, slightly more per mile than the TRT and slightly less than the John Muir Trail.